aiman-al-masoud/deixiscript/README.md

 - if tell() gets a derived property that is also a has-formula, it will ignore the derived property and just serialize the formula as is.

+- possible problem with where in instantiateConcept() and multiple legal values on same attribute.

 ## Limitations

 - no context sentitivity